edgecompsolutions/full-text-search/README.md

 ![Screenshot from 2023-02-24 12-54-09](https://user-images.githubusercontent.com/107167692/221095305-5e5f0dcb-2032-47cc-a10d-61ad19820af1.png)

 Data is indexed in JSON and images/documents will be stored in cost-effective cloud storage.
 Users could retrieve the images/documents through secured APIs.
-The search performance is extremely fast, having unmatched performance than common database query!
+The search performance is extremely fast and having unmatched performance than common database query!